 It is easy to forget who you are when so many people try to turn you into someone you are not.
-I spent so much time trying to live up to other's expectations of me; I failed to see my own expectations.
+I spent so much time trying to live up to others' expectations of me; that I failed to see my own expectations.

 I can give the excuse that I only do it because I don't want to leave behind those I love, but is that true?
 In a way, yes, but another part of me feels that if I push myself, I will end up alone in life and that's not something I want.
 Not that I don't like my alone time, but being alone all the time with only my thoughts could drive me crazy in the long run.

 I feel like I fight every day to be who I see in the mirror.
 It's not so easy to stay positive in a negative world.
 The harder I search for the light, the darker it gets in my mind.
 Is that normal?
 I remember a time in my life when the light was all I saw, but then everything changed for me in the blink of an eye.
 Darkness became my new friend, and the light that sat within my eyes slowly faded into the background of my mind.

 It was never easy to walk through the world faking my feelings, all because others told me my feelings were wrong.
 It was never easy wearing a smile when I wanted to frown.
 It was never easy to laugh when I wanted to cry, but I did it because it was better than watching the pity shine through the eyes of those I cared about.
 Life hasn't been easy, but I love it because honestly, I'm sure there is a reason I am here at this time.

 I have always believed everything happens for a reason.
 Even if we don't know what that reason is, there is one.
 If life is just moments in time, how long before that time ends and the moments are gone?
 I have been lost for so long that I may never find the path I am meant to be on.
 I second guess myself so often and refuse to take chances because others told me I was a failure.
 Instead of believing in myself, I listen to them and truly fail because I have allowed them to hold me back with their own insecurities.